To create a safe, respectful and welcoming community for all residents you are required to follow the policies and procedures outlined below.

 UB’s emergency plans and procedures are fully at work in Campus Living.
 Campus Living staff, along with University Police, University Facilities, Environmental Health & Safety and many other UB offices, have been trained and continually test emergency processes.

-Outside residence hall and apartment building doors, except for Creekside Village, and Flickinger Court, are locked by the Card Access System.
+Exterior building doors of residence halls and apartments, except for Creekside Village, and Flickinger Court, are locked by the Card Access System.
 Your UB Card will only open certain doors.
 Duplication or loaning of these cards or your key is strictly prohibited.
-If you lose your card or your card doesn’t work, request a new UB Card in the UB Card Office, located at 1 Capen, or 1 Diefendorf on South Campus.
+If you lose your card or your card doesn’t work, you will need to request a new UB Card in the UB Card Office, located at 1 Capen, or 1 Diefendorf on South Campus.
 Your old card will be deactivated and you’ll be issued a new card.
 There is a $23.50 fee for new UB Cards.
 Students must maintain the security of the building as well as their room.
 Repeated “lock out” service may result in a mandatory lock change and/or sanctioning.

-In accordance with New York State Personal Property Law, lost and found services are provided by the University Police.
+Lost and found services at UB are provided by the University Police.
 Items found anywhere on campus are taken to Bissell Hall, where each item is logged in, tagged with an ID number, and stored in a secure place.
 An attempt to contact the owner is made if the item bears identification.
 If you found something, please turn it in to the University Police.
 If you have lost an item on campus, please call the University Police at their non-emergency number 645-2227, Monday through Friday, 8:00 a.m. to 4:30 p.m.

 Campus Living has extensive plans in place in the event of an emergency.
 Depending the scope of the emergency as well as the area(s) of campus affected, specific campus responses are in place with regard to student/parent communications, evacuation and relocation procedures and resources available to students.